 If you have the Master Crafter feat, you receive a 5% discount on crafting if the crafted item is crafted using the Master Crafter feat’s associated skill.
 You may still craft only a single item during a single Downtime period.

 Day Job: During Downtime, you can attempt one trained Profession check to earn extra money; this is called a Day Job check.
-Permanent bonuses from class, equipment, feats, race, and theme apply to your Day Job check as they would any check for the relevant skill.
+Permanent bonuses from class, equipment, feats, species, and theme apply to your Day Job check as they would any check for the relevant skill.
 Temporary bonuses do not apply to Day Job checks, no matter the source.
 You can take 10 on a Day Job check, but you can’t take 20 or use the aid another action.

 You gain a number of credits equal to twice your Profession skill check result, as per the “Earn a Living” entry under the Profession skill (Starfinder Core Rulebook page 146).
 You cannot use other skills to make a Day Job check.
 Add this amount to the Day Job box on your Chronicle Sheet.